elliotholden/lessons/meetup-presentations/systemd-user-units.md

 9. Now exit out the the user __jeff's__ SSH session.
 Attempt access the page: http://localhost:7777 - notice that it is succeful.
 Check the __loginctl list-users__ command and notice that __jeff's__ LINGER status is set to ***yes*** and his STATE says ***lingering***.

-10. Lastly, restart the server.
-And try to access the web page http://localhost:7777 - notice that the web service of offline again.
-This is because we have not enable a restart policy.
+10. Lastly, restart the container engine's *host* server (or the guest virtual machine you are running podman inside).
+And try to access the web page http://localhost:7777 - notice that the web service if offline again.
+This is because we have not enable a restart policy for the nginx container.
 Let us see how to enable automatic restarts in the next section.

 ## podman run --restart always
 Taking up where we left off in the last section lets enable the __podman-restart__ systemd service and update our container with the __--restart always__ option.

-1. Enable __podman-restart.service__
+1. Make sure you are logged in as __jeff__ and enable __podman-restart.service__

         systemctl --user enable --now podman-restart.service

+   >Alternatively you can log as root or a user with sudo privileges and run the following:

+        systemctl enable --now podman-restart.service

 2. View the nginx container's current restart policy.